Written by: Michael Den Boer on October 14th, 2008

 Synopsis: Patrick has been in a coma since he murdered his mother and her lover.
 He becomes infatuated with a Kathy nurse who has recently been assigned to take care of him.
 Kathy has her own problems a marriage that is on shaky ground.
 Patrick quickly becomes jealous of any man who shows Kathy attention.
 How far will Patrick go to prove his live for Kathy?

 Patrick was directed by Richard Franklin whose other notable films include Fantasm, Psycho II, Cloak & Dagger and F/X2.
 Patrick’s score was written by Brian May whose other notable scores include Dark Forces, Mad Max and Thirst.
-The European release of Patrick has an alternate score that was composed by Goblin.
+The Italian release of Patrick has an alternate score that was composed by Goblin.
+Another key collaborator on Patrick was screenwriter Everett De Roche who’s other notable screenplays include Long Weekend, The Day After Halloween and Razorback.

 The premise for Patrick while interesting, it is stretched to its limits.
 The film’s near two hour time length takes some patience.
 The final act is the strongest section of the film.
 The film’s pacing drags at times with some scenes retreading ground previously covered in the film.
 Visually director Richard Franklin does a good job building tension and creating interesting visuals.
 The acting is well balanced with the most surprising performance coming from Robert Thompson who portrays the comatose Patrick.